-In July 2019, our Board of Directors authorized the repurchase of 350 million shares of our common stock, of which approximately 167 million shares were remaining under this authority at December 31, 2020.
-In January 2021, our Board of Directors authorized the repurchase of an additional 500 million shares of our common stock.
+In July 2019, our Board of Directors authorized the repurchase of 350 million shares of our common stock.
+In January 2021, our

+Board of Directors authorized the repurchase of an additional 500 million shares of our common stock.
+At December 31, 2021, we had remaining Board authority to repurchase approximately 361 million shares of common stock, subject to regulatory and legal conditions.
 The authorizations cover shares repurchased to meet employee benefit plan requirements.
 The Company maintains a variety of retirement plans for its employees and typically is a net issuer of shares of common stock to these plans.
 From time to time, it also purchases shares of common stock from these plans to accommodate employee preferences.
 Share repurchases are subtracted from the Company's repurchase authority without offset for share issuances.
 Shares may be repurchased as part of employee stock option exercises, from the different benefit plans or in the open market, subject to regulatory approval.

 The amount and timing of stock repurchases will be based on various factors, including our capital requirements, the number of shares we expect to issue for employee benefit plans and acquisitions, market conditions (including the trading price of our stock), and regulatory and legal considerations.
-See the "Capital Management" section in the 2020 Annual Report to Shareholders for additional information about our common stock repurchases.
+See the "Capital Management" section in the 2021 Annual Report to Shareholders for additional information about our common stock repurchases.

-The following table shows Company repurchases of its common stock for each calendar month in the quarter ended December 31, 2020.
-In fourth quarter 2020, share repurchases were limited to repurchases in connection with the Wells Fargo & Company Stock Purchase Plan.
+The following table shows Company repurchases of its common stock for each calendar month in the quarter ended December 31, 2021.

-Calendar month Total number of shares repurchased (1) Weighted-average price paid per share Maximum number of shares that may yet be repurchased under the authorization
+Calendar month Total number of shares repurchased (1) Weighted-average price paid per share Maximum number of shares that may yet be repurchased under the authorizations

-October 38,777 \$ 23.46 167,334,604
+October 36,092,310 \$ 50.07 464,405,588

-November 42,428 24.74 167,292,176

-December 50,917 29.17 167,241,259
+November 80,585,475 50.66 383,820,113

+December 23,001,846 48.79 360,818,267

-Total 132,122
+Total 139.679.631

-(1) All shares were repurchased under an authorization covering up to 350 million shares of common stock approved by the Board of Directors and publicly announced by the Company on July 23, 2019.
-Unless modified or revoked by the Board, this authorization does not expire.
+(1) All shares were repurchased under an authorization covering up to 350 million shares of common stock approved by the Board of Directors and publicly announced by the Company on July 23, 2019 or an authorization covering up to an additional 500 million shares of common stock approved by the Board of Directors and publicly announced by the Company on January 15, 2021.
+Unless modified or revoked by the Board, these authorizations do not expire.

 ITEM 6.
-SELECTED FINANCIAL DATA
+[RESERVED]